lamberta/devkit-doc/api/timestep/color.md

 	* `a {number}` ---Alpha component between 0 and 1.
 2. Return:`{this}`

+Sets any of the RGBA components of the color.

 ### color.getHSLA ()
 1. Return: `{object}`
 	* `h {number}`